nufer12/visual-search-code/README.md

 Follow the reamde in `search_backend`
 - install python and packages using requirements.txt
-- adjust api secret in workers.py
+- adjust start_init_worker_template.sh and start_search_worker_template.sh
+- start initialization workers
-- start initialization and search workers
+- start search workers

 ### Hardware
 The frontend and REST API can run on a server without GPU support and